TIBHannover/ojsGeo/README.md

-# ojs-erc-plugin
+# geoOJS
-A plugin to publish Executable Research Compendia on OJS
+work in progress - A plugin for integrating geospatial data in OJS.